UNIVERSAL GENEVE 18 CARAT GOLD

 The watch has been well looked after over the years and has several service marks on the case inner, with the latest service details being “DJM 07/18”.

-The case has not been machined polished and accordingly shows a range of minor scuffs associated with a vintage time-piece.
-Previous case markings have been conducted with care although some marks are visible, best seen under magnification, on the lip edges of the opening.
+The case has not been machine polished and accordingly shows a range of minor scuffs associated with vintage timepieces.
+Previous case openings have clearly been conducted with care although some marks are visible; best seen under magnification, on the lip edges of the opening.

-The photographs below portray the watch is a variety of lighting conditions.
+The photographs below show the wristwatch in a variety of lighting conditions.

-The watch is provided with an attractive quality rose-wood box to keep it safe and secure.
+The watch is provided together with an attractive, quality rosewood box.

 RARE LONGINES (CIRCA 1937) WOMEN’S WATCH IN SOLID SILVER